AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ## Device Registration {#device-registration}

 ### 1. If I discover endpoints such as requests for device onboarding and registration, I can script many devices and register these devices.
-Besides locking this to a branch Wi-Fi, is it possible to secure these requests? {#if-i-discover-endpoints-such-as-requests-for-device-onboarding-and-registration-i-can-script-a-large-number-of-devices-and-register-these-devices-besides-locking-this-to-a-branch-wi-fi-is-it-possible-to-secure-these-requests}
+Besides locking it to a branch Wi-Fi, is it possible to secure these requests? {#if-i-discover-endpoints-such-as-requests-for-device-onboarding-and-registration-i-can-script-a-large-number-of-devices-and-register-these-devices-besides-locking-this-to-a-branch-wi-fi-is-it-possible-to-secure-these-requests}

 Currently Registration is only possible on the author instance.
 Although the registration service is unauthenticated, it only creates a pending device in AEM and does not actually register the device or assign any display.

-To register a device (creating a user for the device in AEM), authenticate to AEM and currently manually follow the registration wizard to complete registration.
-Theoretically, a malicious user may create several pending devices but cannot register any without an AEM login.
+To register a device (creating a user for the device in AEM), authenticate to AEM and manually follow the registration wizard to complete registration.
+Theoretically, a malicious user may create several pending devices but cannot register any if they do not have an AEM login.

 ### 2. Is there a way to transform HTTP GET requests into HTTP POST with some form of authentication? {#is-there-a-way-to-transform-http-get-requests-into-http-post-with-some-form-of-authentication}

 The registration request is a POST request.

-It is recommended to obtain the device ID from the session rather than passed as parameter.
-This would clean up the server logs, browser cache, and so on.
+It is recommended to obtain the device ID from the session rather than passed as a parameter.
+Doing so would clean up the server logs, browser cache, and so on.
 It is not a security issue.
 Semantically.
 GET is used when there is no state change on the server and POST is used when there is a state change.

 ### 3. Is there a way to decline a device registration request? {#is-there-a-way-to-decline-a-device-registration-request}

 You cannot decline the registration requests.
-Instead the registration requests should expire after a timeout that is configured in `Adobe Experience Manager Web Console`.
+Instead, the registration requests should expire after a timeout that is configured in `Adobe Experience Manager Web Console`.
 By default, this value is set to one day and is stored in a memory cache.

 ## Device Monitoring and Health Reports {#device-monitoring-and-health-reports}

-### 1. How do I troubleshoot, if my AEM Screens player shows blank screen?
+### 1. How do I troubleshoot, if my AEM Screens Player shows a blank screen?

 Check for the following possibilities to troubleshoot the blank screen issue:

 * AEM is unable to push the Offline Content
-* Channel does not have any content
+* The channel does not have any content
-* None of the assets are scheduled to show at current time
+* None of the assets are scheduled to show at the current time

-### 2. What do I do if AEM Screens player cannot register and its state is displayed as Failure?
+### 2. What do I do if the AEM Screens Player cannot register and its state is displayed as Failure?

 Enable the Apache Sling Referrer Filter Allow Empty.
-This is required for optimal operation of the control protocol between AEM Screens Player and AEM Screens server.
+Required for optimal operation of the control protocol between AEM Screens Player and AEM Screens server.

 1. Navigate to **Adobe Experience Manager Web Console Configuration**
 1. Check the **allow.empty** option.
 1. Click **Save**.

-### 3. How to troubleshoot if while registering an AEM Screens player, device shows FAILURE and the console logs display ENAME_NOT_FOUND error?
+### 3. How to troubleshoot if while registering an AEM Screens Player, the device shows FAILURE and the console logs display an ENAME_NOT_FOUND error?

 This issue may occur if the player is unable to find the AEM Screens Server DNS.
 You can try using the IP address to connect.
-To obtain the IP of server, use: *arp <server_dns_name>*.
+To obtain the IP of the server, use: *arp <server_dns_name>*.

 ### 4. Does AMS recommend implementing an Android&trade; Watchdog on all Devices?
 Is the Watchdog (Cordova) plugin included as part of the APK? {#does-ams-recommend-implementing-an-android-watchdog-on-all-devices-is-the-watchdog-cordova-plugin-included-as-part-of-the-apk}